crndou45/crndou45/README.md

 - 💞️ I’m looking to collaborate on github with like minded people
 - 📫 How to reach me on ndourudzanicorrect@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Friends dont want to see my code the want to finished product
+- ⚡ Fun fact: Friends dont want to see my code they just want to finished product

 <!---
 crndou45/crndou45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.